 Taxotere side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Taxotere: hives, red skin rash; difficult breathing; feeling like you might pass out; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Taxotere: hives, red skin rash; difficult breathing; feeling like you might pass out; swelling of your face, lips, tongue, or throat.

 Also call your doctor at once if you have: